About the Center for Child Policy

 Practitioners sometimes must make decisions on how to keep children safe without adequate supporting data.
 Policy guidance recognizing both the knowledge and ignorance in the child welfare field of practice must be provided.

-If research does exists, not all research is methodologically sound, interpreted appropriately, or contextually legitimate.
+If research does exist, not all research is methodologically sound, interpreted appropriately, or contextually legitimate.

 Poor quality research should be recognized and avoided.